Here’s a bit of the history of how CADR rating was invented:

 One such example is LEVOIT.
 Their small and affordable unit – that also scores high in the list of the best air purifiers you can find here – includes all the CADR ratings on their specification sheet:

 In order to validly compare different air purifiers, CADR rating testing is standardized.

 Accord to the ANSI/AHAM AC-1-2006 directive, all CADR testing must be conducted in a 1008 ft3 test chamber.
-This is a representation of a 12×12 room with 7 ft high ceiling.
+This is a representation of a 12×12 room with a 7 ft high ceiling.

 To conduct the CADR measurement, an air purifier is placed inside the test chamber.
-While it’s running on full speed, the amount of specific pollutants (dust, pollen, and smoke particles with sizes ranging from 0.10 to 0.11 microns) is measured.
+While it’s running at full speed, the amount of specific pollutants (dust, pollen, and smoke particles with sizes ranging from 0.10 to 0.11 microns) is measured.

 Based on how quickly the air purifier will remove those pollutants from the test chamber, the CADR rating is calculated.
 The test will procure a total CADR rating, combining all 3 types of pollutants, as well as specific ‘Smoke CADR’, ‘Dust CADR’, and ‘Pollen CADR’ rating.

 For most residential air purifiers, this test has a high degree of validity.
 The limitation presented by the size of the testing chamber volume include:

 - Maximum Smoke CADR rating of 450 CFM.